Azure/apiforfhir-migration-tool/v0/V0_README.md

 		__Note__: Use the same storage account while configuring the import on AHDS FHIR service which was configured for $export.

-	2. Run PowerShell script to create $import body payload.
-It's optional, user can use these steps to create $import bodies payload Or skip this step and execute the $import command in step 3 as per the requirement.
+	2. Prepare the $import body payload.
+You can prepare this manually by following $import documentation [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/fhir/import-data#calling-import), or you can use the included OSS Powershill script that will create the $import body payload for you.

-		The PowerShell script will take the $export Content-Location as parameter and will create the $import body payload that will be use during executing the $import command.
+		The PowerShell script will take the $export Content-Location as parameter and will create the $import body payload that will be used during executing the $import command.

 		- To run the PowerShell Script user need to have FHIR Data contributor role on AHDS FHIR Service as script require token to access the $export command output.
 Follow [steps](https://learn.microsoft.com/azure/healthcare-apis/configure-azure-rbac#assign-roles-for-the-fhir-service) to configure role on AHDS FHIR services.